StevieGeorge/UnityGameMenuSystem/README.md

 #Introduction:
- "Begin with a finish product".
-It is very easy to start making a game, but even easier to never finish it.
+ "Always have a complete product".
+It is easier to start a project than to finish it.
 However even just a program that opens, says "Thanks for playing!" and closes can be considered a complete game, so this menu system is made to establish this baseline.

 #Features: